-There was no semi finals so it was straight in with the first final of the new season where Godfrey blasted off from the front row of the grid.
+There were no semi-finals so it was straight in with the first final of the new season where Godfrey blasted off from the front row of the grid.
 Godfrey opting to take the joker lap early, blew the rest away managing fastest lap times all over the place, there wasn’t really anything that the others could do, Godfrey was in a class of his own.

 The only interesting battle of the final came in the form of Doran and Hill, just under half a second separated them heading into the final lap but it was the Citroen of Doran that took the final podium spot.